IHateTaxis.com LogoIHateTaxis.com

 Many insurance companies offer many different options, so it is best to review policies from a few different companies before purchasing as there are variations in what they offer.
 Some companies also offer "deluxe" packages, which include not only medical, but also trip interruption, lost luggage insurance and so on.
 Regardless of which insurance package you are reviewing, be sure to read the fine print.

-Almost all companies will ask your age and if you have any pre-existing medical conditions (usually a series of Yes/No questions).
-Failure to declare relevant history may void your insurance, so it is best to be truthful up front, even though it will likely increase your premium.
+Prior to obtaining overseas travel medical insurance, almost all companies will ask your age and if you have any pre-existing medical conditions (usually a series of Yes/No questions).
+If you are looking for travel insurance and have pre-existing medical conditions, you should declare them as failure to declare relevant history may void your insurance, so it is best to be truthful up front, even though it will likely increase your premium.
 They will also ask you where you are going (trips that transit through or are partially or wholly in the U.S.A. carry much higher premiums) and how long you will be away for.

 • Does the plan have a world-wide toll-free 24 hour/day seven day/week line available to access your insurance?